pdrersin/AerodynamcisPlots/README.md

    wait until it load the necessary packages (might take few minutes).
 The jupyter notebook interface will load automatically.
-Additionally, you can view the logs by clicking the "show" button in the "building  logs" section while waiting.
+Additionally, you can view the logs by clicking the "show" button in the "Build  Logs" section while waiting.

  2) Once, the jupyter envairement is loaded.
 Clickthe notebook file  "AerodynamicsPlots.ipynb".